Skip to content

 What is Bitcoin (BTC)?

-In this article, we’ll be going over the fundamentals of Bitcoin, how to safely store Bitcoin, and how you can easily buy Bitcoin in NZ.
+Learn the fundamentals of Bitcoin (BTC), how it works, and how you can buy Bitcoin in New Zealand.

 Bitcoin – the first cryptocurrency, the original.
 Created in 2009, by the anonymous Satoshi Nakamoto, Bitcoin has since went off and introduced the world to what we know today as cryptocurrencies, blockchain technology, and more.